teuton-software/teuton/docs/commands/example_check.md

 +----------------------+
 | Revising CONFIG file |
 +----------------------+
-[WARN] File .../examples/01-target/config.yaml not found!
+[WARN] Configfile not found
+       /home/david/proy/repos/teuton.d/teuton/examples/02-target/config.yaml
 [INFO] Recomended content:
 ---
 :global:
 :cases:
 - :tt_members: VALUE

+Check OK!
 ```

+The check process notifies that
+* This test hasn't config file
-> The check process notifies that this Test Unit hasn't config file, and Teuton recommends content for config file.
+* and recommends content for our config file.
 But it isn't necessary for this example.
+* Syntax is OK!